kn2tod/pistar-boot-from-usb/README.md

 then be booted from either a mSD *or* uSD port.

-So the migration process simply consists of modifying an existing system a uSD device and cloning it to an USB device.
+So the migration process simply consists of modifying an existing system on a uSD device and cloning it to an USB device.

 The outline of the migration process given below assumes you know your way around Rpi's, Pi-Star, Linux and the command line, editors, etc.